zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Outis: I’ll tell you that when you spill the beans on why you’re asking.

-Penelope: I thought I’d come for an extended stay t o help you get settled.
+Penelope: I thought I’d come for an extended stay to help you get settled.

 Outis: You’ve just answered your own question.